 Today we had an amazing opportunity to head up to Blackpool to review Nickelodeon Land in Blackpool Pleasure Beach.
 The weather this week looked perfect but I think it heard about our plans.
 Today we had one of those days where it was gorgeous sunshine one minute and raining the next.
-However this may have working in our favour, because although Blackpool Pleasure Beach was busy we didnt really have to wait for any rides.
+However, this may have worked in our favour, because although Blackpool Pleasure Beach was busy we didn’t really have to wait for any rides.

-Whilst we were there we were recommended to to eat in the Big Pizza Kitchen and I am really glad we were.
-Its not often that we enjoy eating out as family at a theme park but this has amazing.
+Whilst we were there we were recommended to eat in the Big Pizza Kitchen and I am really glad we were.
+It’s not often that we enjoy eating out as a family at a theme park but this has amazing.
 The Big Pizza Kitchen works on an all you can eat buffet basis.
-With five choices of pizza, two different pastas and a well stocked salad bar it managed to cater for all four of our tastes really well.
+With five choices of pizza, two different kinds of pasta and a well-stocked salad bar it managed to cater for all four of our tastes really well.
 The pizzas had a lovely crust to them and the carbonara was full of lovely chunks of ham.
-The restaurant itself was clean, well decorated and nice an open whilst still being child friendly.
-I was even more shocked by the price, for an adult it only cost £7.50 and for a child it was £3.75.
+The restaurant itself was clean, well decorated and nice and open whilst still being child friendly.
+I was even more shocked by the price, for an adult, it only cost £7.50 and for a child, it was £3.75.
 Considering the quality of the food it was amazing.

 We had some amazing experiences today and we have unanimously agreed that we will have to come back again as we have all had an amazing time.
 Elizabeth and Alison also agreed on their favourite ride which was the Wonder Pets Big Circus Bounce which Alison must have been on at least 10 times.
 We worked out that the longest we had to wait was for two goes on the Diego Rainforest adventure ride which considering it was a Saturday in the summer holidays is amazing.